-RoboCup RoboCup Changes and Comments RC-12.6: Sending-Off Offences A robot player or human team member is shown the red card and sent off for the remainder of the game if it commits any of the following offences: • is guilty of serious foul play, especially when exhibiting behavior considered to be reckless and rude, or presenting a threat to other robots, human team members, the referees, and the audience • spits at an opponent or any other person • denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this applies only to human team members) • is guilty of violent conduct • uses offensive, insulting or abusive language • receives the third yellow card in the same match
+RoboCup R RoboCup Changes and Comments A robot player or human team member is shown the red card and sent off for the remainder of the game if it commits any of the following offences: • is guilty of serious foul play, especially when exhibiting behaviour considered to be reckless and rude, or presenting a threat to other robots, human team members, the referees, and the audience • spits at an opponent or any other person • denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this applies only to human team members) • is guilty of violent conduct • uses offensive, insulting or abusive language • crashes at high speed with the field safety boundary or Goal causing substantial damages on it • crashes at high speed with any other robot causing visible and substantial damage on it

 - Decision 1: A penalty kick is awarded if, while the ball is in play, the goalkeeper, inside his own penalty area, strikes or attempts to strike an opponent by throwing the ball at him. - Decision 2: A player who commits a cautionable or sending-off offence, either on or off the field of play, whether directed towards an opponent, a team-mate, the referee, an assistant referee or any other person, is disciplined according to the nature of the offence committed. - Decision 3: The goalkeeper is considered to be in control of the ball by touching it with any part of his hand or arms.
 Possession of the ball includes the goalkeeper deliberately parrying the ball, but does not include the circumstances where, in the opinion of the referee, the ball rebounds accidentally from the goalkeeper, for example after he has made a save.
-The goalkeeper is considered to be guilty of time-wasting if he holds the ball in his hands or arms for more than 5-6 seconds. - Decision 4: Subject to the terms of Law 12, a player may pass the ball to his own goalkeeper using his head or chest or knee, etc. If, however, in the opinion of the referee, a player uses a deliberate trick while the ball is in play in order to circumvent the Law, the player is guilty of unsporting behavior.
+The goalkeeper is considered to be guilty of time-wasting if he holds the ball in his hands or arms for more than 5-6 seconds. - Decision 4: Subject to the terms of Law 12, a player may pass the ball to his own goalkeeper using his head or chest or knee, etc. If, however, in the opinion of the referee, a player uses a deliberate trick while the ball is in play in order to circumvent the Law, the player is guilty of unsporting behaviour.
 He is cautioned, shown the yellow card and an indirect free kick is awarded to the opposing team from the place where the infringement occurred.

-A player using a deliberate trick to circumvent the Law while he is taking a free kick, is cautioned for unsporting behavior and shown the yellow card.
+A player using a deliberate trick to circumvent the Law while he is taking a free kick, is cautioned for unsporting behaviour and shown the yellow card.
 The free kick is retaken.